 Green smoothies are suppose to be smooth.
 When they are chunky or lumpy or stringy, the drinking experience is no longer pleasurable.

-Of course, Blender Babes recommends that you upgrade to one of the two best high powered blenders on the market, however if upgrading is not likely right now, then follow this advice to help make smoother green smoothies when using a basic blender.
+Of course, Blender Babes recommends that you upgrade to a good high speed blender such as a Blendtec or Vitamix, however if upgrading is not likely right now, then follow this advice to help make smoother green smoothies when using a regular blender.

 Step 1.
 Always add the liquid first